There are some places that feel like a long-lost friend the minute you meet. That’s precisely how it was for me the first time I headed to Thailand.

 Our trip started in Bangkok, but all of the wedding and honeymoon details took place in Phuket.
 This meant we were able to do dress fittings and plan the wedding details while in the city, and then the whole team hopped the quick flight south to help us execute the wedding.

 Here is a recap of our wedding day in Thailand.
 Though we eloped, we still used the team (a dress designer, event planner, and photographer) that you’d use for a larger wedding, so here are the resources I’d recommend if you’re planning a wedding — traditional or otherwise — in Thailand.

 Morning: Traditional Thai Wedding

-We were so wrapped up in the moment, that we popped open a bottle of Champagne to celebrate and couldn’t have cared less when a ful-on downpour began.
+We were so wrapped up at the moment that we popped open a bottle of Champagne to celebrate and couldn’t have cared less when a full-on downpour began.
 Luckily, by then, the team of Narz Photography caught some photos.

-This trip to Thailand and this post was sponsored by Bangkok Airways and the Tourism Authority of Thailand.
+Sponsored Post: This trip to Thailand and this post were sponsored by Bangkok Airways and the Tourism Authority of Thailand.
 All content, ideas, and words are our own.
-Thanks for supporting these sponsors who allow us to keep Salt & Wind up and running.
+Thanks for supporting these sponsors who allow us to keep Salt & Wind Travel up and running.